Eliminator Vs Spectracide Weed & Grass Killer

 Money Back Guarantee

 Both Eliminator and Spectracide Weed & Grass Killer come with a money-back satisfaction guarantee.
-This means that if you are not happy with the results, you can return the product for a full refund.
+If you are unhappy with the results, you can return the product for a full refund.

 You can’t go wrong with either of these products.
-They are both effective at killing weeds and grasses, and they both come with a money-back satisfaction guarantee.
+They are both effective at killing weeds and grasses and come with a money-back satisfaction guarantee.

 Our Observation